ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 ### **2. Downloading The YT APK**

 We will now check which version of YouTube we will need to download for us to patch it.
-If you have stock YouTube installed, open the RVX Manager and press Patcher > Select an application.
+If you have stock YouTube installed, open the RVX Manager and press Select an application.
 It will say the currently suggested version in the YouTube box, as shown [here](https://imgur.com/a/IzqCViD).

 You can also check the suggested version [here in the GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme).
 (Press **"Details"** underneath **"com.google.android.youtube"** and look at the target version column.
 [Here is an image demonstration](https://imgur.com/a/qFHifJz).)

 (Keep in mind that the recommended version is constantly changing so the version it shows for you is different than the one shown in these images.
-Also, the suggested version for YT ReVanced Extended is usually not the same as the version suggested for official YT ReVanced.)
+Also, the suggested version for YT ReVanced Extended is usually different than the version suggested for official YT ReVanced.)

-Now head to [APKMirror.com](https://www.apkmirror.com) and search for YouTube APK of the suggested version.
+Now head to [APKMirror.com](https://www.apkmirror.com) and search for YouTube APKs of the suggested version.

 After you have found the suggested version, download the `nodpi` variant of that APK.
 Here are some screenshots to demonstrate that.